 The LNAT essay is sent to the university you are applying to, where they will assess the skills you possess which are desirable in a prospective law student.
 Therefore, it is vital that you create a well-developed and engaging essay.
 Find out more about the LNAT essay through our page here.

 Universities see your LNAT scores before you do.
 The first LNAT score results are released to universities on 21 October, for those who have completed the test before this date.

 After this date, your LNAT score and essay will be available to universities within 24 hours of you taking the test.

 LNAT scores are released to you in two batches throughout the year.
-Those who take the LNAT before 20 January 2020 will receive the results in mid February 2020.
-If you take the test after this date, you will receive your LNAT scores in early August 2020.
+Those who take the LNAT before 20 January will receive the results in mid February.
+If you take the test after this date, you will receive your LNAT scores in mid August.

 The LNAT website specifies that “no specific dates can be given”.

 It is only valid for the year you took it, if you are reapplying through UCAS this year, you must also take the LNAT again this year.
 Results are not carried over from one year to the next.

 Absolutely!
 Experience suggests that practice significantly improves your LNAT score.
 We suggest you start by looking at our LNAT Preparation and LNAT Tips page.